 What are the best life games on PC?
 Well, it depends on what you’re looking for and what kind of fantasy you envision.
 Daily life might be demanding and exhausting at times, but life games offer a chance to unwind and have greater control over someone else’s existence.

-The best life games on PC are:
+Here are the best life games on PC in 2023:

 Fields may wither, but Stardew Valley never loses its bloom.
 ConcernedApe’s farm-and-life sim offers so much, from meaningful relationships with interesting characters, to creating your own megafarm, and everything in between – literally, if you plan well and manage your resources.
 The broad goal is helping revive the town and keeping the sinister, definitely-not-Amazon company JojaMart from taking over.